 Teredo petrified wood gives fossil collectors a twofer.
 It is both a fossil and a trace fossil.
-The fossil is petrified wood of varied species (ginkgo, metasequoia, bald cypress, etc.).
+What we commonly call a fossil is basically a body fossil.
+It’s a fossilized body part such as a tooth, skull, bone or shell.
+A trace fossil is just what the name implies, it’s a trace of a creature that lived long ago, for example, footprints, scat or burrows.
+Teredo petrified wood is a fossil of varied wood species (ginkgo, metasequoia, bald cypress, etc.).

 During the Paleocene Epoch, 60 million years ago, logs of such trees became driftwood, floating in an inland ocean called the Cannonball Sea.
-Such logs served as home base for small, worm-like “Teredo” clams that bored into them with rasping shells that left long tunnels, or trace fossils.
+Such logs served as a home base for small, worm-like Teredo clams that bored into them with rasping shells that left long tunnels or trace fossils.
 These subsequently filled with sediments of what has been named the Cannonball formation.

 This formation represents the last inland sea to cover North Dakota.
 Its sediments may be found in the areas immediately around and southwest of the cities of Bismarck and Mandan.

 When petrified Teredo wood is cut and slabbed, you often can see outlines of the clamshells as tiny white crescents within the elongated in-filled tubes they carved.
 Similar petrified wood from Australia is commonly referred to as peanut wood.